lmaccherone/documentdb-utils/README.md

 ### Explicitly specify an operation ###

-I realize that this design decision of automatically choosing an operation based upon which parameters are provided might be controversial.
+I realize that this design decision of automatically choosing an operation based upon which config.fields are provided might be controversial.
 If we added an optional "operation" field, then we could check to confirm that they provided the right config fields for that operation.

 ### What about promises? ###